dougeby/IntuneDocs/intune-user-help/enroll-device-android-company-portal.md

 ---

-# Enroll your device with Intune Company Portal
+# Enroll your device with Company Portal
 Enroll your personal or corporate-owned Android device to get secure access to company email, apps, and data.
 Company Portal supports Android devices, including Samsung Knox, running Android 4.4 and later.

 > [!NOTE]